DevOpsPlayground/Hands-on-with-Container-Security/priv/scenario.md

 We'll use the `alpine` image, a lightweight operating system which includes the commands we want to use to access files: `cd` and `cat`.

-To start off, lets create a file in the `affix` user's home directory, and check we can mount and view this file:
+To start off, lets create a file in the `playground` user's home directory, and check we can mount and view this file:

 ```bash
 $ echo "testing 123" > ~/test.txt